Energy-filtered random-phase states as microcanonical thermal pure quantum states: Conclusions and discussions

-\acknowledgements We are grateful to Nicole Yunger Halpern for a valuable comment.
+\acknowledgements We are grateful to Nicole Yunger Halpern for valuable comment.
+We are also grateful to Atsushi Iwaki for valuable discussion and comment, and for bringing Refs.~\cite{Challa1988,Yoneta2019} to our attention.
 A part of the numerical simulations has been performed using the HOKUSAI supercomputer at RIKEN (Project IDs: Q22525 and C22007).
 This work is supported by Grant-in-Aid for Research Activity Start-up (No.~JP19K23433), Grant-in-Aid for Scientific Research (C) (No.~JP22K03520), Grant-in-Aid for Scientific Research (B) (No.~JP18H01183), and Grant-in-Aid for Scientific Research (A) (No.~JP21H04446) from MEXT, Japan.
 This work is also supported in part by the COE research grant in computational science from Hyogo Prefecture and Kobe City through Foundation for Computational Science.